Madi

 It was February 5th when she woke up with diarrhea, no big deal — the flu.
 After her nap that day she had a temperature.
 Of course, my husband, Troy, was out of town on a wrestling trip, which always adds a little more stress.
 That night she woke up a couple of times to go potty and she had terrible stomach cramps.
 Cramps bad enough that she laid on the bathroom floor and wanted to sleep there, not wanting to move or be touched, but not crying — not once.

 From the very beginning of this I was a wreck.
-Two weeks earlier my husband was in the hospital with stomach cramps and bloody diarrhea; he had had E. coli O157:H7, one mean bug.
+Two weeks earlier my husband, Troy, was in the hospital with stomach cramps and bloody diarrhea; he had had E. coli O157:H7, one mean bug.
 During that time, my four-month-old son, Drew, also had had diarrhea for two weeks, but his tests for E. coli were negative both times.
 He also got very sick with some vomiting and fever — the flu, they told me.
 He seemed to be getting better on his own and since it had been two weeks since Troy had been sick, Madi couldn’t have E. coli.
 Seems like too much of a coincidence, doesn’t it?
 It was.

 I had done research when Troy was in the hospital.
 I knew that this could be very dangerous for children because it could develop into a very serious, possibly deadly disease called Hemolytic Uremic Syndrome (HUS).
 A disease caused by the toxins of E. coli that in some children can cause kidney failure, blood problems, and possibly death.
 The good thing was that this was a rare disease, only 5% would develop HUS.
 Numbers, unfortunately, have never been our friend.